 Anti-Magic: Shao can flat-out nullify PSI as well as redirect it to his will.
 Usui's "Irregular Left" causes PSI to go haywire when contact is made.

 Melschee's Door eats EVERYTHING.

-Apocalypse How - Using PSI to yank a passing meteor and pulling it down onto Earth.
+Apocalypse How: Using PSI to yank a passing meteor and pull it down onto Earth.

 Or maybe the meteor just decided to do that on its own.
 Its unclear at this point.